 More often than not, it’s the friendship between a husband and wife that is wounded before the marriage is.
 Nurture your friendship.
 Be intentional about spending time together outside of marriage related tasks.
 Have fun!
 Go on dates!
 Make big moments out of small opportunities.
 I’m a wife of three, and my husband is the main provider for our family.
 Busy is normal for us.
 We have had to learn over time that we can’t neglect our friendship.
 We HAVE to make time for each other.
 Even if we don’t leave the house we can create special moments at home.
 Need help creating fun and special nights for the two of you at home?
-This kit of 365 Ways to Ignite the Spark could prove to be really helpful and tons of fun!

 4. Be a Student Of Your Spouse.

 Don’t ever think you know it all when it comes to your spouse.
 There is always something new to discover if you’re on the look out for it.
 Do you know your spouses Love Language?
 Are you putting his Love Languages to practice, showing him love in the way(s) that he best receives it?
 Have you talked about the things he values?
 Do you take an interest in the things he enjoys?
 Do you know how to make him laugh?
 What’s the one thing he could talk about for hours every time you mentioned it without fail?

 Now listen, I’m not saying that there won’t be tough days because I know there will be.
 But even then, in following the tips above you can create a STRONG foundation for your marriage.